 The 2020 draft ticket would look like this for the Dolphins if this hypothetical trade catalyzed: 1st (Mia), 1st (Cle), 2nd (Mia), 3rd (compensatory), 4th (Mia), 4th (Ryan Tannehill trade), 5th (Mia), 5th (compensatory), 6th (Mia), 6th (Robert Quinn trade), 7th, 7th (Jordan Lucas trade).

 However, in 2019, the Miami Dolphins would not make a pick until #48 (and #49 from the Browns).

 I would take the trade.

-Would you accept the trade and hopefully take advantage of an NFL team in win-now mode?
-Or would you resist the urge and choose the best player available at #13?
+Would you accept the trade and hopefully take advantage of an NFL franchise desperate to put its inferiority in the rearview mirror, or would you resist the urge and choose the best player available at #13?

 Let me know your thoughts down in the Comments Section!